Position: Head of Department and Principal Investigator

 Teaching and training

-Postgraduate PhD training- member of the HRB PhD Sphere programme. link
+- Postgraduate PhD training- founding member of the HRB PhD Scholars/SPHeRE programme 2007 to present.

-Erasmus student exchange programme- supervises and supports medical undergraduate students from Radboud University, Nijmegen, The Netherlands since 2008 with nine successfully completed.
+- Erasmus student exchange programme- medical undergraduate students from Radboud University, Nijmegen, The Netherlands since 2008 with nine successfully completed.

 - Principal investigator £1,728,284